Profile Symfony requests and console commands with framework-aware performance monitoring

 Symfony profiler and performance monitoring FAQ

-Can Perfbase profile Symfony Messenger workloads?
+Can Perfbase profile Symfony Messenger workers?

 Does Perfbase replace the built-in Symfony profiler?